-Specific life experiences may trigger intense and overwhelming feelings or you may be feeling low in mood and lacking in energy and motivation.
+Specific life experiences may trigger intense and overwhelming feelings or you may be experiencing prolonged sadness, low mood and lack energy and motivation.

-If you feel lost or conflicted and that life is getting on top of you, taking some time out to talk to a counsellor could help you to find some breathing space, clarity and improved emotional and physical well-being.
+If you feel stuck, lost or conflicted, and that life is getting on top of you, taking some time out to talk to a counsellor could help you to find some breathing space, clarity and improved emotional and physical well-being.